DrEden33773/pl_0/README.md

 With the help of `Recursive Descent Algorithm`, `parser` is also not that hard to implement.

 However, it's necessary to prove that the given [BNF](#bnf) satisfy the definition of `LL(1)` before implementing `parser` in `Recursive Descent Algorithm`.

 Proof will be given later.

 ### Error Handling

-I've adopt the welcomed `panic-mode-liked` error handling strategy for this part, to make sure that the `compiler` could find as many errors as possible in one run, instead of being halted by the first error.
+I've adopted the welcomed `panic-mode-liked` error handling strategy for this part, to make sure that the `compiler` could find as many errors as possible in one run, instead of being halted by the first error.

-To make sure error could be handled in a `synchronous` way, `FIRST-FOLLOW` table is a must (I've build this manually, which could be further improved by using auto-tools).
+To make sure error could be handled in a `synchronous` way, `FIRST-FOLLOW` table is a must (I've built this manually, which could be further improved by using auto-tools).

 ### Codegen